Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Arriving in Santiago:

 By plane.
 Santiago de Compostela Airport offers service by several low-cost airlines, including Ryanair, Air Berlin, and Vueling.
 Iberia and Spanair have frequent flights to Madrid and Barcelona.
 The airport isn't big, but it has all the usual services, including car-rental counters for Hertz, Avis, and Europcar.
-A taxi into town costs around €15, depending on where you're staying, or you can take a bus.
-(See Spanish Fiesta's airport transfer page for details.)
+Taxis and an airport bus to the city are available.

 By car.
 Santiago de Compostela is in the northwest corner of Spain, near the junction of the AP-9 and AP-53 motorways.
 Map out your trip with the ViaMichelin route planner.